Germany will not send cycling team to Belarus | DW | 25.05.2021

 Germany will not send a team to the European Track Cycling Championships in Minsk as a result of the forced landing of a passenger plane.
 The organizers of the competition are under pressure to find an alternative host.

-The European Track Cycling Championships in Minsk next month will be without several of its highest profile athletes, after Belarus purposely diverted a Ryanair passenger plane so that it could arrest a high-profile opposition activist.
+The European Track Cycling Championships in Minsk next month will be without several top athletes after Belarus purposely diverted a Ryanair passenger plane to arrest a high-profile opposition activist.

-The German Cycling Federation, the BDR, was the first to announce it would not send a team on Tuesday.
+On Tuesday, the German Cycling Federation, the BDR, became the first to announce that it would not send a team.
 The BDR contacted the European Cycling Union (UEC), the body responsible for organizing the championships, and "made it clear that under these circumstances the German national track cycling team would not be able to participate" in the event, which is scheduled to take place in the Belarusian capital at the end of June.

-Representatives of Great Britain and the Netherlands have also signalled that those nations may withdraw.
+Representatives of Britain and the Netherlands have also signaled that those nations could withdraw.

-The UEC published a statement on its website later on Tuesday saying that it was "carefully monitoring the situation" and that it would make a decision on the championships after a board meeting on Thursday.
+The UEC published a statement on its website later on Tuesday saying it was "carefully monitoring the situation" and would make a decision on the championships after a board meeting on Thursday.

-Since Lukashenko's disputed re-election as president last August, some 35,000 people have been arrested in Belarus amid a violent crackdown on opposition protesters.
+Since Lukashenko's disputed reelection in August, about 35,000 people have been arrested in a violent clampdown on opposition protesters.

 Athletes have been among those detained or punished by the regime, leading the International Olympic Committee (IOC) to sanction Belarusian sports officials and warn other sports bodies to "respect these measures in the interest of protecting Belarusian athletes' rights."